anbrjohn/Misc/ShallowBach/README.md

 I used a NN with 100-node LSTM and 2 more hidden layers of 100-nodes each.

 After just one epoch of training, the good news is that its output is well-formatted (Bach joke: well-tempered) in that it can sucessfully be converted back into a midi file.
-It even seems to have some rhythm and chords, which I think is very promising!
+It even seems to have somewhat complex rhythm and chords (perfect fourths), which I think is very promising!
 Still, it is a far cry from a fugue.
 More like a cell phone ringtone...
 There is a long way to go.

 *Listen [here](https://soundcloud.com/user-758753778/1epoch)!* Converted to standard notation, this is what the model produced: